TristanWYL/handwritingfy/README.md

 # Overview

 Tired of webpages with 'perfect' typography, and pictures with all perfect lines/curves?
 Want to make them more natural, or sketchy?
-Give `HandwritingFy` a try by a click.
+Give `HandwritingFy` a try by a few clicks.

-`HandwritingFy` is a small toy which eanbles to change the style of your webpage into a completely handwritten one like below screenshot,
+`HandwritingFy` is a small toy which eanbles to change the style of webpages into handwritten like below screenshot,

 ![xx](images/demo.png)